nikic/nikic.github.com/_posts/2011-11-11-PHP-Internals-When-does-foreach-copy.markdown

  1. [Microoptimization is evil][1].
 Usually it only wastes your time and doesn't give any measurable performance improvements.
- 2. The copying behavior of `foreach` is somewhat more complicated than most people know.
+ 2. The copying behavior of `foreach` is somewhat more complicated than most people think.
 Often the "optimized" variant happens to be slower than the original.

 When does foreach copy?